 The Victoria Hall is a nineteenth-century vaulted hall (10.8m by 8.1m) with a large lantern roof light.
-Built in 1880 over an open space previously used for stabling horses.
+It was built in 1880 over an open space previously used for stabling horses.
 The hall has a stage area, piano and a wooden floor, ideal for dancing.
-A central lighting system offers sympathetic lighting, whether illuminating the Institution’s historic picture collection, the latest gallery exhibition (an average of nine exhibitions a year) or individual event.
+A central lighting system offers sympathetic lighting, whether illuminating the Institution’s historic picture collection, the latest gallery exhibition (an average of nine exhibitions a year) or an individual event.

-The Victoria Hall is on ground level, a large gabled-roofed hall accommodating up to 80-100 people (including two registrars)
+The Victoria Hall is on ground level, easily accessible, accommodating up to 80-100 people (including two registrars)